drx777/phpgh/README.md

 ```$ composer require global drx777/phpgh```

-add a call to the hooks script to your .git/hooks/pre-commit:
+add a call to the hooks script to your git project's .git/hooks/pre-commit (make sure the script is executable):

 ```~/.composer/vendor/bin/phpgh phplint phpcs phpunit```

 ### per project
 ```$ composer require --dev drx777/phpgh```

-add a call to the hooks script to your .git/hooks/pre-commit:
+add a call to the hooks script to your git project's .git/hooks/pre-commit (make sure the script is executable):

 ```./vendor/bin/phpgh phpcs phplint phpunit```